Will Young: 2021–present: 20th anniversary and Light It Up

 On 25 October 2021, Young announced the compilation 20 Years: The Greatest Hits for release on 27 May 2022, marking 20 years since he won Pop Idol.
-The album will include his greatest hits alongside two new tracks.
-Young also plans to tour in support of the album in October 2022.
+The album included his greatest hits alongside two new tracks, "Why Does It Hurt" and "Breaking Free".
+Young also announced the 20 Year Tour in support of the album in October 2022.

 In January 2022 Young competed in the third series of The Masked Singer as "Lionfish".
-He beat Firework in a face-off, but was unmasked.
+He was unmasked in the third episode.